Homotopy in Exact Categories: Recollections on Exact Categories

 is a pullback diagram, and $f$ is an admissible epic, then $f'$ is as well. \end{enumerate} \end{defn}

 Let $(\mathpzc{E},\mathcal{Q})$ be an exact category.
 We call a null sequence

 \textbf{short exact} if $(i,p)$ is a kernel-cokernel pair in $\mathcal{Q}$.
 We will use interchangeably the notion of kernel-cokernel pair and short exact sequence.
-In the context of diagrams in exact categories $\rightarrowtail$ will be used to denote an admissible monic, and $\twoheadrightarrow$ an admissible epic.
 When it is not likely to cause confusion, we will suppress the notation $(\mathpzc{E},\mathcal{Q})$ to $\mathpzc{E}$.

 When studying exact categories it is natural to consider so-called exact functors:

 \begin{defn} Let $(\mathpzc{E},\mathcal{P})$, $(\mathpzc{F},\mathcal{Q})$ be exact categories.
 A functor $F:\mathpzc{E}\rightarrow\mathpzc{F}$ is said to be \textbf{exact} (with respect to $\mathcal{P}$ and $\mathcal{Q}$) if for any short exact sequence